 - Have the tools and techniques to evolve your UX craft, from ideation to prototyping

 - Know how to use the seven dimensions of future UX in your own design thinking

 - Be able to talk confidently about the future of experience design to clients and your design teams

 - Anyone with an understanding of UX but with a desire to learn more

 - UX designers, creatives interested in future technologies

 - Strategists and planners interested in learning more about digital experiences

 Christopher Lee Ball cut his design teeth creating new digital products for Thompson Reuters in New York City.
 After earning a masters in film theory in London in 2006, he was one of the lead designers of the YouView (nee Canvas) IPTV platform for the BBC and its partner broadcasters.
 In 2009 he joined DigitasLBi, where clients have included Virgin Atlantic, BT, AstraZeneca, Cunard, Renault, and Nissan.
 He is currently a director and head of the DigitasLBi UK user experience team.
 In his spare time Christopher writes fiction and dabbles in film production, some of his short documentaries have been commissioned directly by the BBC.
 His passion is storytelling and crafting meaningful journeys for his clients and customers.
 Christopher holds degrees from Columbia University and University College London.

 Looking for more Information?

-If you're interested in learning more about The Future of UX and would like to discuss it with a D&AD Training professional, please leave your details and someone will be in touch very shortly via email or call us on +44 (0) 20 7840 1154.
+If you're interested in learning more about UX Design Workshop for Digital Creatives, The Future and would like to discuss it with a D&AD Training professional, please leave your details and someone will be in touch very shortly via email or call us on +44 (0) 20 7840 1154.